 - Start my first clean

-Create Positive Moments and Leave Customers Feeling Excited When Onboarding is Complete
+4. Create Positive Moments and Leave Customers Feeling Excited When Onboarding is Complete

 - Reward them at the end.
-They’ve learned everything they need to learn — reward them!
+They’ve learned everything they need to know — reward them!
 Give them a moment of celebration by injecting a kind message — that recognizes the end of their onboarding experience and the beginning of their experience with your product.
 Leave them feeling inspired and ready to go.

 Engage a Design Agency to Design a Companion App and Outstanding Onboarding Experience